Best MetaTrader 5 (MT5) Forex Brokers for 2026 Best MetaTrader 5 (MT5) Forex Brokers for 2026

 ECN (Electronic Communication Network)

-ECN platforms aggregate prices from multiple liquidity providers and display the best available bid and ask.
-Orders go directly to the liquidity pool without a dealing desk.
-Spreads can be very tight, sometimes 0.0 pips, but commissions apply per lot.
-This model suits high-volume and algorithmic trading where fill transparency matters most.
+ECN providers typically aggregate pricing from multiple market liquidity providers and execute trades using market-based pricing, with commissions usually charged separately.
+Orders go directly to the pricing sources pool without a dealing desk.
+Bid-ask spread can be very tight, sometimes 0.0 pips, but commissions apply per lot.
+This model suits high-volume and algorithmic trading where fill transparency plays an important role.

 STP (Straight-Through Processing)

-STP platforms pass orders directly to liquidity providers without manual intervention, but may mark up the spread slightly to generate revenue rather than charging explicit commission.
+STP brokers generally route client orders to market liquidity providers without operating a traditional dealing desk, although execution models vary by brokerage.
 This sits between ECN and market maker models.
-Many platforms describe themselves as STP when they are technically hybrid arrangements.
+Many trading platforms describe themselves as STP when they are technically hybrid arrangements.

 Market Maker